 Note: If you are running a website speed test with a tool like PageSpeed Insights and you don’t see your score get better, then that’s completely normal.
 Preloading links only improves the speed of link clicking, and it doesn’t speed up the first time your site loads.

 We hope this article helped you learn how to preload links in WordPress for faster loading speeds.
-You may also want to see our tutorials on how to create an email newsletter and how to choose the must-have WordPress plugins for your website.
+You may also want to see some other tutorials on making your WordPress website faster:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.